Randomness

 ⚠️ Processing samples have changed, despite no changes to their sampling code!
 This is because they share a generator: drawing more arrival samples moves the random number sequence forward, so the processing draws start from a different place.

-Solution: Independent generators
+Solution: independent generators

 rng_a = np.random.default_rng(1)